vzhou842/victorzhou.com/content/posts/2019-02-04-better-profanity-detection.md

 ![A handy reference table for the next time you need to vectorize “cat cat cat cat cat”](https://cdn-images-1.medium.com/max/1600/1*-wONWZDab2gNQP3Rfdpt_A.png)

-Of course, there are far more words in the English language, so in the code above I use the `fit_transform()` method, which does 2 things:
+Of course, there are far more words in the English language, so in the code above I use the `python›fit_transform()` method, which does 2 things:

 *   **Fit:** learns a vocabulary by looking at all words that appear in the dataset.
 *   **Transform**: turns each text string in the dataset into its vector form.